CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * Define responsibilities
  The authorities designate the information security staff and equip them with the necessary skills and resources.
 * Steer and monitor
- The management level must actively initiate, steer and monitor the security process.
+ The management level must actively initiate, direct and monitor the security process.
 To do this, management must be aware of the impact of security incidents on business operations, set security goals, and create framework conditions that will enable them to achieve those goals.
 * Set reasonable goals
  Absolute information security does not exist.
 Therefore, it is important to set the security goals so that they are achievable on the one hand with a reasonable effort (staff, time, financial resources) and on the other hand the security risks are reduced to an acceptable level.
 * Role model function